gouthambs/Flask-Blogging/docs/index.rst

         app.run(debug=True, port=8000, use_reloader=True)

 The key components required to get the blog hooked is explained below.
+Please note that as of Flask-Login 0.3.0 the ``is_authenticated`` attribute in the ``UserMixin`` is a property and not a method.
+Please use the appropriate option based on your Flask-Login version.

 Configuring your Application
 ============================